 Label Description Delete Check to delete the entry.
 It will be deleted during the next save.
 An octet string identifying the engine ID that this entry should belong to.
 The string must contain an even number between 10 and 64 hexadecimal digits, but all-zeros and all-'F's are not allowed.
-The SNMPv3 architecture uses User-based Security Model (USM) for message security and View-based Access Control Model (VACM) for access control.
-For the USM Engine ID entry, the usmUserEngineID and usmUserName are the entry keys.
+The SNMPv3 architecture uses User-based Security Model (USM) for message security and View-based Access Control Model (VACM) for Engine ID access control.
+For the USM entry, the usmUserEngineID and usmUserName are the entry keys.
 In a simple agent, usmUserEngineID is always that agent's own snmpEngineID value.
 The value can also take the value of the snmpEngineID of a remote SNMP engine with which this user can communicate.
-In other words, if user engine ID is the same as system engine ID, then it is local user; otherwise it's remote user.
-A string identifying the user name that this entry should belong to.
-The User Name allowed string length is 1 to 32, and only ASCII characters from 33 to 126 are allowed.
+In other words, if user engine ID is the same as system engine ID, then it is local user; otherwise it's remote user. · User Name A string identifying the user name that this entry should belong to.
+The allowed string length is 1 to 32, and only ASCII characters from 33 to 126 are allowed.
 Indicates the security model that this entry should belong to.
-Possible security models include: NoAuth, NoPriv: no authentication and none privacy Security Level Auth, NoPriv: Authentication and no privacy Auth, Priv: Authentication and privacy The value of security level cannot be modified if the entry already exists, which means the value must be set correctly at the time of entry creation.
+Possible security models include: NoAuth, NoPriv: no authentication and none privacy Socurity Lovel Auth, NoPriv: Authentication and no privacy Security Level Auth, Priv: Authentication and privacy The value of security level cannot be modified if the entry already exists, which means the value must be set correctly at the time of entry creation.
 Indicates the authentication protocol that this entry should belong to.
-Authentication Possible authentication protocols include: Protocol None: no authentication protocol MD5: an optional flag to indicate that this user is using MD5 authentication

-- protocol SHA: an optional flag to indicate that this user is using SHA authentication protocol The value of security level cannot be modified if the entry already exists, which means the value must be set correctly at the time of entry creation.
+Possible authentication protocols include: None: no authentication protocol MD5: an optional flag to indicate that this user is using MD5 Authentication authentication protocol Protocol SHA: an optional flag to indicate that this user is using SHA authentication protocol The value of security level cannot be modified if the entry already exists, which means the value must be set correctly at the time of entry creation.
 A string identifying the authentication pass phrase.
-For MD5 authentication Authentication protocol, the allowed string length is 8 to 32.
-For SHA authenti Password protocol, the allowed string length is 8 to 40.
-Only ASCII characters from 3 to 126 are allowed.
+For MD5 Authentication authentication protocol, the allowed string length is 8 to 32.
+For SHA Password authentication protocol, the allowed string length is 8 to 40.
+Only i uosworu ASCII characters from 33 to 126 are allowed.
 Indicates the privacy protocol that this entry should belong to.
-Possible privacy protocols include: Privacy Protocol None: no privacy protocol DES: an optional flag to indicate that this user is using DES authentication protocol Drivacy Decemend A string identifying the privacy pass phrase.
-The allowed string length is 8 to Privacy Password 32, and only ASCII characters from 33 to 126 are allowed.
+Possible privacy protocols include: Privacy Protocol None: no privacy protocol Privacy Protocor DES : an optional flag to indicate that this user is using DES authentication protocol Privacy Password A string identifying the privacy pass phrase.
+The allowed string length is 8 to 32, and only ASCII characters from 33 to 126 are allowed.

-5.5.4 SNMP Group Configurations
+5.5.3 SNMP Group Configurations